 Try your local reclamation yard for reclaimed sleepers but we have found that the most surprising people supply them; we got ours for this project from a local mechanic who did a sideline in sleepers!

-What You Need to Build Raised Beds With Sleepers
+What You Need to Build Raised Sleeper Beds

 The quantities will depend of the design of you raised beds, but for our design which is probably one of the simplest you will need 6 sleepers for each; 4 each side and 2 halves at each end.